ibm-cloud-docs/assistant/deploy-phone-flex.md

 1. Call your phone number.
 When the assistant responds, ask for an agent.

-1. At this pint you should hear the phrase configured in the Say/Play widget (e.g. "Transfer from Watsom complete").
+1. At this point you should hear the phrase configured in the **Say/Play** widget (such as "Transfer from Watson complete").

-1. If this fails use the console log to follow the flow of the call as it moves from the Flow, to the call-receive handler, to Watson, to the refer-handler and back to your Flex flow.
+1. If the transfer fails, use the console log to follow the flow of the call as it moves from the flow to the `/call-receive` handler, to {{site.data.keyword.conversationshort}}, to the refer-handler and back to your Twilio Flex flow.